tpope/vim-markdown/README.markdown

     autocmd BufNewFile,BufReadPost *.md set filetype=markdown

-If you want to enable fenced code block syntax highlighting in your markdown documents you can enable it in your `.vimrc` like so:
+To enable fenced code block syntax highlighting in your markdown documents add the following to your vimrc:

     let g:markdown_fenced_languages = ['html', 'python', 'bash=sh']

+**Note**: The fenced language names must be valid names of syntax files in vim's `syntax` folder.
+For example: `syntax/ruby.vim`.

 To disable markdown syntax concealing add the following to your vimrc: